 When manual processes are automated, accounting and finance teams spend fewer hours on transactional activities.
 The focus shifts to analyzing the data and reports, and addressing only the exceptions.

-Thus, by embedding Continuous Accounting practices, everyday accountants can become exceptional accountants, providing high-value services in areas like fraud detection, compliance, data analytics, technology, and business advice.
+This enables everyday accountants can become exceptional accountants, providing high-value services in areas like fraud detection, compliance, data analytics, technology, and business advice.

 What is an Exceptional Accountant?